Shareholder committee

 The SNAC committee of five members is formed with the following principles.
-The Chairman of the Board as convenor, a private investor, as well as three large large beneficial shareholders also wish to appoint a representative.
+The Chairman of the Board as convenor, a private investor, as well as three large beneficial shareholders also wish to appoint a representative.
 The invitations to join are sent to those with the largest beneficial shareholding in the PLC. (intended to allow time before the AGM, with, a one full voting member from a recognised private investor shareholder organisation representative.(In 2020 the UK's ShareSoc or UKSA in Sweden Aktiespararna).
 The SNAC Committee has the right, at the expense of the company, to engage a headhunter or other external consultants which the SNAC Committee deems necessary to fulfil its assignment.
 The Shareholder Nomination to the AGM Committee (SNAC) remains until a new SNAC committee is constituted.

 The committee can coopt non voting members to attend.

 History

 In 1993 the Shareholders Nomination to the AGM Committee (SNAC) were started by the Swedish Private Shareholders Organization, Aktiespararna, in response to the 1992 Cadbury Report into corporate governance.
 The Private shareholders thought it would be good idea to invite the Chairman to meet with them and other large shareholders to discuss the existing and future management and selection of the Board of Directors.

 Initially many of the largest shareholders refused preferring their private meetings, allowing many keen 'overweight' smaller institutional investors to join.
 Embarrassing Swedish press coverage of big pension funds refusing to attend these short one-hour meetings with the Non Executive Chairman of the Board resulted in big investment funds organising themselves to join biannually.
 Shareholder Committees are held throughout Sweden and in the Nordic country's whilst the UK has in 2017–18 a successful voluntary one at Marks And Spencer PLC.

 The UK Shareholders Association, UKSA, picked up the idea in the early days of their formation in 1993 before the idea was then overwhelmed by the push back on 1p share options.
 Renamed "Shareholder Committee” the idea faces some opposition from the existing CEOs and Chairman however the promotion by merit was liked by talented Directors.

 Cevian Capital senior partner Harlan Zimmerman and Mark Goyder of Tomorrow's Company collaborated to produce a report that reintroduced the idea to the UK at a 2010 ICGN Corporate Governance Conference.

 As an AGM resolution it requires no changes in the company's articles of association and a standard resolution format was adopted in Sweden that sets out the voluntary selection processes and operations.
 Sensible rules like only allowing a shareholder to chair the meeting, requiring the Chairman of the Board to invite the shareholders to join, setting out when a member can formally leave the committee (if they no longer have any shares held in that company), only accepting beneficial owner shareholders that volunteers to join and proposing an annual re election at the AGM of members so there is a full shareholders mandate and approval of the individual elected members.